tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "We're doing an inventory," Dale said.
 "It’s urgent."

 In seven months, no one at EverSafe has ever mentioned an inventory.
 The concept itself is borderline absurd.
 We don't own what's in the units.
 We rent empty rooms to people who fill them with their own possessions.
-Taking inventory of our actual property would take roughly ten minutes and would yield the following: one desk, one phone, one radio, sixteen cameras, one logbook, one laminated protocol sheet, one ancient mini-fridge containing a container of creamer that could be carbon-dated to the Clinton administration.
+Taking inventory of our actual property would take roughly ten minutes and would yield the following: one desk, one phone, one radio, sixteen cameras, one logbook, one laminated protocol sheet, one ancient mini-fridge containing a can of creamer that could be carbon-dated to the Clinton administration.
 And roughly four hundred corrugated metal doors behind which I am contractually and spiritually obligated not to look.

 "What exactly are we inventorying?"
 I asked cautiously.